-Qualified Indian reservation property.
-The accelerated recovery period for qualified Indian reservation property has been extended for property placed in service before January 1, 2021.
-See Indian Reservation Property in chapter 4.
+Accelerated depreciation for qualified Indian reservation property.
+The accelerated recovery period for qualified Indian reservation property will not apply to property placed in service after December 31, 2021.

 Depreciation limits on business vehicles.
-The total section 179 deduction and depreciation you can deduct for a passenger automobile, including a truck or van, you use in your business and first placed in service in 2019 is \$10,100, if the special depreciation allowance does not apply.
+The total section 179 deduction and depreciation you can deduct for a passenger automobile, including a truck or van, you use in your business and first placed in service in 2021 is \$18,200, if the special depreciation allowance applies, or \$10,200, if the special depreciation allowance does not apply.
 See Maximum Depreciation Deduction in chapter 5.

-What's New for 2020
+What's New for 2022

 Section 179 deduction dollar limits.
-For tax years beginning in 2020, the maximum section 179 expense deduction is \$1,040,000 (\$1,075,000 for qualified enterprise zone property).
-This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$2,590,000.
+For tax years beginning in 2022, the maximum section 179 expense deduction is \$1,080,000.
+This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$2,700,000.

-Also, the maximum section 179 expense deduction for sport utility vehicles placed in service in tax years beginning in 2020 is \$25,900.
+Also, the maximum section 179 expense deduction for sport utility vehicles placed in service in tax years beginning in 2022 is \$27,000.